-- Bill 15, An Act respecting the Société de développement et de mise en valeur du Parc olympique (Order of reference given on 19 September 2019).

-- Bill 27, An Act respecting mainly government organization as regards the economy and innovation (Order of reference given on 23 October 2019).

-COMMITTEE ON PUBLIC FINANCE

-Order of reference
+- Bill 15, An Act respecting the Société de développement et de mise en valeur du Parc olympique (Order of reference given on 19 September 2019). - Bill 27, An Act respecting mainly government organization as regards the economy and innovation (Order of reference given on 23 October 2019). - Bill 206, An Act to amend the Act respecting the charter of the Coopérative fédérée de Québec (Order of reference given on 14 November 2019).
+COMMITTEE ON PUBLIC FINANCE Order of reference Special Consultations:

-Consideration of Bills: